Studies in English

 • Practical lesson - clinical vignettes related to STD and perinatal infections

-5th week-14.04.- 18.04.2025.
-(On the Online Study (Moodle) platform, students take lessons on their own)
+5th week Seminar lessons (On the online study Moodle platform, students take lessons on their own)

-• Seminar lesson- Laboratory diagnosis of sepsis
+• Seminar lesson - Laboratory diagnosis of sepsis

-• Seminar lesson- Laboratory diagnosis of CNS, eye and ear infections
+• Seminar lesson - Laboratory diagnosis of CNS, eye and ear infections

-6th week -23.04.2025.
-14:30-17:00 (LIVE interactive classes on the Online Study (Moodle) platform, where students solve and discuss clinical vignettes with a professor or assistant.) *
+6th-week Practical lessons (practical assignments) The pre-defined term for LIVE interactive classes on the online study Moodle platform, where students solve and discuss clinical vignettes with a professor or assistant, is 30.04.2025.
+15:30-17:00

 • Practical lesson - clinical vignettes associated with sepsis